bnagel50/module-1-challenge/README.md

-This is a code refactor for the Module 1 Challenge, aimed at increasing accessiblilty for Horiseon.
+This is a code refactor for the Module 1 Challenge, aimed at increasing accessibililty for Horiseon.

 # https://bnagel50.github.io/module-1-challenge/